LelsersLasers/TodoManager/README.md

 # TodoManager
-A simple todo manager with Sveltekit and Firebase
+A simple todo manager with SvelteKit and Firebase